 Helping people affected by Parkinson’s disease to get the great care they deserve and get help coping with this devastating illness is central to the mission of the National Parkinson foundation.
-This outreach mission includes four main facets which permeate our programs:
+This outreach mission includes three main facets which permeate our programs:

 - Raising awareness of Parkinson’s disease in the general public and in the medical community;

 - Delivering national programs that help people, train physicians, and publish resources; and

 - Working with and supporting regional Parkinson’s organizations through our chapter network.

 If you need help, there are lots of great resources available on this website.
 If you or a loved one have a problem, please call our helpline, at 1-800-4PD-INFO.
 We have many resources in many languages, including our well-known, well-regarded educational book series in English and Spanish.